By Gary Noble Willis and Robin Rankin Willis

 We like to do genealogy trips to state archives, county courthouses, and so on.
 We drive rather than fly, and occasionally find ourselves off the beaten path or onto one that makes us scratch our heads.
-This happened once when we were traveling to Raleigh, NC from Houston, and we were on I-20 going through Atlanta.
+This happened once when we were traveling to Raleigh, NC from Houston, on I-20 going through Atlanta.
 We had to stop for gas, so Gary pulled off the freeway onto MLK Blvd.
 He immediately found a gas station, and I got out to stretch my legs with a quick walk.
 Heading up the hill, I found an historical marker about the Battle of Ezra Church — the one in the picture, above.

 For the next two hours, I had a niggling feeling that I was supposed to know something about that battle: Ezra Church had grabbed my attention.
 Finally, I spit it out: “Gary, why does the battle of Ezra Church ring such a loud bell with me?”

 Gary, a serious military and family historian, had a ready reply.
 “Because a member of your Estes family died there.”

 What are the odds that we would wind up next to a battlefield where a relative fought and died, while getting gas in the middle of a huge metropolitan area?
-I thought it was quite a coincidence.
+I thought it was an real coincidence.

 On our way home two weeks later, we pulled off again on MLK Blvd and took a tour of the battlefield, which is in the midst of a neighborhood.
 It is not even far enough from Atlanta to be called a suburb.
-There is a park, with commemorative markers and the like.
+There is a park there, with commemorative markers and the like.
 Here is one.